 Of the numerous complex behaviors that may arise in individuals with Alzheimer’s disease, perhaps the most difficult is physical violence.
 Even a formerly calm senior can be prone to aggressive outbursts, particularly in the later stages of the disease, caused by several of factors: reduced self-control and inhibition, psychological and mental distress, physical pain or discomfort.
-When unable to communicate appropriately, the individual might have no alternate option but to fall back on combativeness to express his or her needs.
+When unable to communicate appropriately, the individual might have no alternative option but to fall back on combativeness to express his or her needs.
 This is when Alzheimer’s aggression can become difficult to handle alone.

-The dementia care team at Live Free Home Health Care, the experts in home care Franklin families rely on, can help.
+The dementia care team at Live Free Home Health Care can help.
 When facing a violent outburst, keep the tips below in mind:

 - Make sure you are calm – and safe.
 As difficult as it is to keep your cool when trying to help a person who is hitting, biting, scratching, or throwing objects, yelling or losing your patience will only worsen the older person’s behaviors.
 Stand back to ensure your protection, take a deep breath, and count to 5 before responding.